qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md

 There have already been multiple waves of attacks on Electrum users perpetrated by malicious Electrumx servers.
 These bad servers prevent users from sending transactions, instead sending back to them a bogus update requirement which actually leads to coin stealing malware.

-In addition to preventing certain types of attacks, this setup also preserves your privacy.
-When connecting to any server your wallet will leak information which can be used to tie your addresses together.
-There are definitely servers on the network which are using this information to build profiles on addresses and their interactions.
+In addition to preventing certain types of attacks, this setup also increases your privacy by not leaking information about your wallet to server operators.
+There are servers on the network which are using this information to build profiles on addresses and their interactions (eg. [blockchain analytic companies](https://duckduckgo.com/html?q=blockchain%20analytics)).
 ## Prerequisites
 - To complete this guide you must have completed:
   - [`0_bitcoind.md`](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/0_bitcoind.md)